Updated: Nov 1

 Date of Publication: 13/12/2022

 Every year, 1.4 billion people go abroad for different reasons.
-Some people travel around the world for business purposes, and others study abroad or have a holiday.
-The numbers are impressive in some cases, though.
-However, there are many who go abroad and don’t return to their countries.
-In fact, there might be many reasons for this, but they mainly focus on their desires to stay where they go.
-Thus, it isn’t possible to scale or guess the percentage of people who leave their countries and settle in another one.
+Some people travel around the world for business purposes, and others study abroad or simply have a holiday.
+An increasing number of people who go abroad however, don’t return to their countries.
 So, what are the reasons someone might decide to stay abroad?

-It will be a process where you will realize that you can be alone for a long time.
-So, during this time, you will probably notice your own potential and capabilities.
+You will realize that you can be alone for a long time.
+During this time, you will probably notice your own potential and capabilities.

 You will leave materialism aside and give more importance to memories and experiences.